its-crypted/Kernel_Diary/README.md

 init scripts.
 Daemon file are places in `/etc/systemd/system/` For creating a system daemon you need to create a `.service` file. suppose we \
 have a file called `v4l2_param` & this is to be run at the time of boot.

+## Creating SECURED HASH ALGORITHM checksum

+To check if the file is not altered or changed or malfunction SHA is used creating the checksum file

+`sha512sum file1 > checksum_file` \
+`sha512sum file2 > checksum_file` \

+If the file is not alterted the following command will just produce `OK` \
+`sha512sum --check checksum_file` \
+Above will check if the file is changed or not & verify integrity